TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestLifeCycle/Middlewares.rst

 are typically either included as :ref:`USER content object <t3tsref:cobj-user>` (its content is cached and returned together with other content elements in fully-cached page context), or the Extbase plugin is registered as USER_INT.
-In this case, the :ref:`TSFE <tsfe>` takes care of calculating TypoScript before the plugin is rendered, while other USER content objects are fetched from page cache.
+In this case, the TYPO3 Core takes care of calculating TypoScript before the plugin is rendered, while other USER content objects are fetched from page cache.